Tommy Jessop: Modelling

 Jessop is one of the models in the ongoing Radical Beauty Project, which seeks to change the way we see people with Down Syndrome.

 In 2021, Jessop and other models with Down Syndrome including Ellie Goldstein were photographed by Sophia Spring for the cover of The Guardian's Saturday Magazine.

 In 2023, a portrait of Jessop by the photographer Peter Flude was a National Portrait Award winner.

 Honours

 In July 2021, Jessop received an honorary Doctorate of Arts from the University of Winchester for his services to the entertainment industry.

 In 2022, Jessop was voted onto the Shaw Trust Disability Power 100 list.
 Jessop was then congratulated for this achievement in an Early Day Motion in The House of Commons that cited his "important contributions to drama, theatre, and the arts" and "determination to encourage and inspire others living with disability to capitalise on their true potential".

 Activism

-Jessop is a prominent campaigner for the rights of people with Down syndrome.
+Jessop is an important campaigner for the rights of people with Down syndrome.
 He was the main spokesperson for the campaign that led to the creation of the Down Syndrome Act 2022.

+Jessop has spoken out about the Assisted Dying Bill, stating that "there need to be rules to keep us safe, but that has not happened” and insisting that people with Down’s syndrome should not be “collateral damage” from the bill.
+Jessop's words were quoted directly by Baroness Grey-Thompson during a debate in the House of Lords.